Aayirathil Oruvan (2010 film): Music

 Selvaraghavan had already filmed the visuals for that song, Prakash Kumar had to match the visuals and the choreography.
 "Un Mela Aasadhan", which he composed as the replacement, was noted for sounding similar to "Adada Vaa".

 The album was well received.
 It features ten tunes; six songs, two alternate versions and another two theme songs, with vocals from singers Karthik, Vijay Yesudas, Bombay Jayashri, Nithyasree Mahadevan and P. B. Sreenivas, who made a comeback to playback singing with his song.
 Moreover, Dhanush and Aishwarya sang for the album along with the composer, Prakash Kumar and Andrea Jeremiah.
 Lyrics for the songs were written by Vairamuthu, Veturi, Selvaraghavan and Andrea Jeremiah.
 For a song set in the thirteenth century, research was carried out to find instruments used during that period.
 A Yaazh, a melodic instrument used in the Sangam Period, and a horn made from animal horns from Bhutan were used.

-The soundtrack to Aayirathil Oruvan was released on 14 June 2009 at a University Auditorium in Chennai, in a critically praised event.
+The soundtrack to Aayirathil Oruvan was released on 14 June 2009 at a University Auditorium in Chennai.
 Prominent film personalities across the South Indian film industry attended the launch, which became one of the first films to play live music at the audio launch.
 It featured live performances from G. V. Prakash Kumar and Andrea Jeremiah for several songs, as well as songs from Dhanush and Aishwarya Dhanush.
 Furthermore, the night featured a fashion show from Erum Ali, a Kalari performance, Chenda Melam by women from Kerala, a classical dance performance by an actress Poorna and choreographed by Sivashankar.
 The soundtrack garnered critical acclaim and was considered Prakash Kumar's finest work to date.
 Furthermore, shortly after the music release, an album success meet was held on 20 November 2009.

 In the film, only five songs from the album are used in their entirety.
 Moreover, one song in the film, not included in the soundtrack, is the original version of "Atho Andha Paravai" from the 1965 film Aayirathil Oruvan, which was bought from the original copyright holders of the song in December 2007.
 The film's picturisation of the three exploring the ruins of the fallen kingdom in the song, were praised.